SustainabilityParticipation in Initiatives and External Recognition

 Selected as a Constituent of the FTSE Blossom Japan Sector Relative Index

-The FTSE Blossom Japan Sector Relative Index, created by FTSE Russell, is designed as a sector neutral benchmark that reflects the relative performance of companies demonstrating strong environmental, social, and governance practices in that sector.
-To promote a low carbon economy, for companies with particularly significant greenhouse gas emissions, index inclusion is granted only to those whose TPI* Management Quality Score reflects a strong commitment to reducing such emissions.
+The FTSE Blossom Japan Sector Relative Index, created by FTSE Russell, is designed as a sector-neutral benchmark that reflects the relative performance of companies demonstrating strong environmental, social, and governance (ESG) practices.
+To promote the transition to a low-carbon economy, index inclusion is granted only to those whose TPI* Management Quality Score reflects a strong commitment to reducing such emissions.

-*Transition Pathway Initiative (TPI) is a global initiative established under the leadership of asset owners in the UK in 2017 to support efforts to address climate change
+*Transition Pathway Initiative (TPI) is a global initiative that was established under the leadership of asset owners in the UK in 2017 to assess companies’ readiness to transition to a low-carbon economy and support their efforts to address climate change.

 Awarded the Silver Medal from EcoVadis (Sustainability Rating) for Our Sustainability Efforts

 EcoVadis is an organization that rates companies based on the information they publish pertaining to the environment, labor, human rights, ethics, and their use of sustainable materials, as well as their related strategies and initiatives.
 It provides well-trusted ratings by analyzing corporate data with regard to each company's industry, size, and location.

 The silver medal is given to the top 25% of all companies rated by EcoVadis.

 Certified as a “White 500” Organization under the 2023 Certified Health and Productivity Management Outstanding Organizations Recognition Program

 The name of this program is a comprehensive term for large enterprises that are certified annually as organizations engaging in excellent health and productivity management in collaboration with insurers.